aheirich/AMI2/doc/legion_design.md

 ## Event flow

 The system is event driven and has no central thread of control.
-Interactions between components are accomplished through data passed in logical regions.
+Interactions between components are accomplished through data passed in logical regions and by futures.

 A data source task waits for telemetry data to become available.
 When data arrives the data source writes it to the telemetry local region.